UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 In the rest of the sections, provide the following information:

-- **Cassification Scientific**: Follow the link in the *Standard för svensk indelning av forskningsämnen* to give a classification to the project according your domain.
+- **Classification Scientific**: Follow the link in the *Standard för svensk indelning av forskningsämnen* to give a classification to the project according your domain.

 - **Resources**: Bianca @ UPPMAX